TemirlanZhumagulov/spring_news_app/README.md

 ```
 // If you don't specify one field, it will be empty
 ### Scheduled statistical task
-Go to the ***src > main.java.strong.news > service  > NewsStatisticsService***
+1. Go to the ***src > main.java.strong.news > service  > NewsStatisticsService***

-You can change your cron to the convinent time
+2. Сhange your cron to the convinent time.
 The pattern is:
 ```
 second, minute, hour, day, month, weekday
 ````
    Or you can do it here: http://www.cronmaker.com/

-You can then run the app again using: docker compose up
+3. Run the app again using: docker compose up
    After that, you will see the statistics.txt file in the src folder

 < Thank you for your attention, and looking forward to the next round of the interview!